basezero-projects/StudioNOVA/docs/DB_SCHEMA_v0.01.md

 **Relationships**

 - Can be linked from `generation_jobs.asset_id`.
-- Scoped to the owning user and character.
+- Scoped to the owning user and model.

 ---